Makan Sepehrifar

 Actions

-Makan Sepehrifar is a software architect whose fascination with the intricacies of organisational behaviour and cognitive psychology has led him to redefine the way technology interfaces with human understanding.
-Looking at software architecture as a craftsmanship process, he realised that the more abstract you look at it, the more complexities arises.
+Makan Sepehrifar is a software architect whose fascination with the intricacies of organizational behavior and cognitive psychology has led him to redefine the way technology interfaces with human understanding.
+Looking at software architecture as a craftsmanship process, he realized that the more abstract you look at it, the more complexities arises.
 His career has been a testament to his commitment to bridging the gap between technology and human behaviour, resulting in innovative software solutions that not only work efficiently but also self-adaptive teams that embrace the mindset of agile.

 Links